lowrycito/handbook/pages/study-manual-general-handbook-19-music.md

 help unify congregations.
 Music coordinators and priesthood leaders may include a variety of appropriate musical styles that appeal to members of various backgrounds.

+For information about music for baptismal services, see 18.7.2.
+For information about music for weddings held in Church buildings, see 38.3.4.
+For information about music for funerals, see 29.5.4.

 19.3.2